yodrew/darkroomretreat/manuscript/make.md

 # 6 - make {#make}
+navprev: design
+navnext: air

 > "The time for half-measures and talk is over."
 --Maximus in _Gladiator_

 &nbsp;

 The ideas in this book can bring relief and hope.
-But 99% of their value lies in applying them.
+But 99@@ of their value lies in applying them.
 This requires a darkroom.
 Since darkrooms are uncommon, these last 4 chapters explain how to build them inside existing buildings yourself.
 The chapters includes detailed plans and instructions for components: vents, silencers, seals, blinds, and kitchen and bathroom fixtures.
 Designs are low-cost and work off-grid.

 A darkroom is normal, not exceptional.
 It a real thing you see and touch, make, use, and show others.
 It is not a metaphor.
 It takes knowledge, imagination, design, measurement, plans, materials, construction, testing, and improvement.